KENT, Wash. — Disclaimer: This episode is an Encore Presentation KING 5's Evening.

 "Because my mom was a single mom and migrated, that meant I needed help," Saucedo says.
-"They wanted to save me instead of help me."
+"They wanted to save me instead of helping me."

-While at first Saucedo didn't want to be a teacher, this eventually inspired her to go into education.
-Although she didn't have the best education experience, she wanted to make sure students now, did.
+While at first, Saucedo didn't want to be a teacher.
+This eventually inspired her to go into education.
+Although she didn't have the best educational experience, she wanted to make sure students now did.

 Saucedo received her Masters in Education Technology Integration from WGU Washington.
 Kent Elementary School is a one-to-one school, meaning that each student has a laptop, so Saucedo felt that technology integration was an important skill to master.

-"WGU was the one that allowed me to still continue everything else that I do," Saucedo says.
-"Really, it was that program that gave me the opportunity to still be a mom, a wife, a teacher, a coach."
+"WGU was the one that allowed me to continue everything else that I do," Saucedo says.
+"It was that program that gave me the opportunity to still be a mom, a wife, a teacher, a coach."

 Now, Saucedo can help make an impact on students' lives even more - and to her, that's worth the long hours.